 I think my parents thought I was crazy when I was looking at colleges.
 My “fall-back” was a small state school in upstate NY.
-And by upstate, I mean way-the-hell-upstate, not just a little north of NYC, as many downstaters see the upper Hudson Valley.
+And by upstate, I mean way-the-hell-upstate, not just a little north of NYC, as many downstaters see the Hudson Valley.
 Potsdam is north enough in New York that you could almost throw a stone over the Canadian border.

-That following August, this south-shore-downstater packed her Bean Boots, silk long underwear (a much better baselayer than traditional long-johns, FTR), heaviest winter clothes (who knew what November would bring even before Thanksgiving was in sight?) and half of her childhood bedroom (my mom would say three quarters) and headed north to her new home away from home.
+That following August, this south-shore-downstater packed her Bean Boots, silk long underwear (a much better base layer than traditional waffle-weave long-johns, FTR), heaviest winter clothes (who knew what November would bring even before Thanksgiving was in sight?) and half of her childhood bedroom – mom would say three quarters – and headed north to her new home away from home.

 Included in the massive amount of winter clothing that filled my tiny dorm closet to the brim that August were a few pair of flannel lined jeans.
 On the mornings where the average low temperature in January was nearly 0 degrees F, these jeans came in handy.